dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 ### Adding the DNSimple App to Okta {#adding-the-dnsimple-app-to-okta}

-DNSimple's Okta app integration is pending review and hence is not yet available for installation via the [Okta Integration Network](https://www.okta.com/integrations/).
-For now, you can already use Okta as an Identity Provider by [creating your own custom Okta app integration](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm) to work with DNSimple, by following the below steps.
+DNSimple's Okta app integration is pending review and not yet available for installation via the [Okta Integration Network](https://www.okta.com/integrations/).
+For now, you can use Okta as an Identity Provider by [creating your own custom Okta app integration](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_OIDC.htm) to work with DNSimple by following these steps:

 1. Log in to your organization's Okta dashboard as an administrator.
 1. Go to the <label>Applications</label> page, then click Create App Integration.